xfiveco/generator-xh/README.md

 ### Automatic SVG fallbacks

 Vector graphics is increasingly more popular in web development due to its prefect look no matter the scale.
 As such you will probably find yourself using SVG files or icon fonts more and more often.
 However, not all browsers support SVGs out of the box, so fallbacks are needed.
 Currently XH Generator supports automatic optimization of SVG files (along with various other raster image formats) and PNG fallbacks creation.
-The caveat for correct automatic fallbacks is that SVG viewport needs to have proper size (PNG wile will have the same dimensions).
+The caveat for correct automatic fallbacks is that SVG viewport needs to have proper size (PNG file will have the same dimensions).
 Also, if something seems off you can [play with optimization settings](https://github.com/sindresorhus/grunt-svgmin#available-optionsplugins) in `grunt/contrib-imagemin.js` task.

 ## Changelog